exprays/yarn/README.md

 ## Feedback

-If you have any feedback, please reach out to us at @gearxlab
+If you have any feedback, please reach out  at @rayxdev on x.com